-The time period of events is crucial in several aspects although the amount of time elapsed between MCAs to classify it as double funding is debatable.
-I use 14 days as the time from the most recent funding to the next as that window but many would wait 30 days until they fund again.
+The amount of time elapsed between MCAs to classify it as double funding is debatable.
+I use 14 days as the time from the most recent funding to the next as that window but many would say 7 days or even 30 days until the next funding.

-As mentioned a representative from a direct funder emailed me last week asking for submissions not understanding that Funder Intel is not an ISO as I told them before.
+The email I received from a direct funder was asking us for submissions not understanding that Funder Intel does not do any brokering of deals.
 Though we did recently asked for guidelines from many funders to post it as a resource for brokers.

 With that reply, he confirms that his company will waste no time to fund after any MCA, even the same day without the other funder knowing about it.
 A deceitful practice that could have severe consequences for the business owner.